EB 5 Immigration Attorney

 To qualify for the EB-5 investor visa program, investors must prove that their financial involvement will benefit the U.S. economy in some way.
 Additionally, they must either:

-- Invest $1.8 million in either an existing or new commercial enterprise or business in the U.S. designed to create at least ten full-time jobs
+Invest $1,050,000 in either an existing or new commercial enterprise or business in the U.S. designed to create at least ten full-time

 In order to have the conditions of your residence removed and become a lawful permanent resident, you must fulfill certain “physical presence” requirements.
 This means that you cannot spend more than a certain portion of the two years preceding your application for full lawful permanent residence outside of the United States.
-If you are absent from the United States for long periods of time, USCIS may find that you do not have the intent of establishing permanent residency in the United States.
-A knowledgeable and experienced attorney can help you prove that you have met the requirement that your investment must create jobs in the U.S.
+If you are absent from the United States for long periods of time, USCIS may find that you do not have the intention of establishing permanent residency in the United States.
+A knowledgeable and experienced attorney from a leading law firm can help you prove that you have met the requirement that your investment must create jobs in the U.S. This might also include some documents from your existing home country business.

 EB 5 Investor Process: How to Apply for a Green Card